Fit and Well Logo

 Eosinophilic gastritis (EG)

-It is a severe inflammation to the stomach that provokes vomiting and nausea.
+It is a severe inflammation of the stomach that provokes vomiting and nausea.
 It is treated with oral steroids.

 Eosinophilic esophagitis (EoE)

-EoE is a less severe than EG, and causes inflammation to the esophagus which can impede feeding and provoke fibrosis.
+EoE is less severe than EG and causes inflammation of the esophagus which can impede feeding and provoke fibrosis.

 There is only one effective treatment for GRDs, to eliminate gluten from your diet.